Apply device-independent color space transformation

 A can have

-the same number of rows and 1 or more columns, depending on the output
+the same number of rows and one or more columns, depending on the

-color space.
-(The ICC spec currently supports up to 15-channel device
+output color space.
+(The ICC spec currently supports up to 15-channel

 A is three-dimensional, each row-column